-Bring an Umbrella.
 An umbrella offers sweet relief from the assault of light.
-The sand, the waters, and the sun are so bright in the Maldives that my eyes were constantly in search of dark bar, of which there are none.
+The sand, the waters, and the sun are so bright in the Maldives.
+My eyes were constantly in search of dark bar, of which there are none.
 And don’t think that glasses will save you – they will not.
 Glasses just barely take the edge off.
 We were so glad that we took along our UV blocker umbrellas.

 What Didn’t work for Us?

-- The islands are at sea level, so its just beach.
-No elevation, just oceany type stuff, which is cool, but #2.
+- The islands of Maldives are at sea level, so its just beach.
+No elevation, just flat land and ocean, which is cool, but #2.

-- Our kids didn’t want to spend 6 days doing water sports (see #3), and there is not much else to do on Maafushi and I suspect in Maldives, beyond water sports.
+- There is not much else to do on Maafushi and I suspect in Maldives, beyond water sports.
+Turns out, our kids didn’t want to spend 6 days doing water sports (see #3).

 - We stayed too long on Maafushi.
 We had a lovely time, but we were bored by the end of day 4 because of #1.

 For more insights into Maldives, read our Emotional Gap Analysis compares our US and Europe expectations to the realities of Maldives.

 xo – Bar